Sony Xperia 1 IV: Camera

 The Xperia 1 IV has an improved triple camera setup from the 1 III.
 All three cameras are still 12 Megapixels, but sporting new sensors and optics for the ultrawide and telephoto.
 They consist of the main 12 MP Exmor RS IMX557 sensor behind a 24 mm f/1.7 lens with optical image stabilization (OIS), an ultrawide 12MP IMX563 sensor with 16 mm f/2.2 lens, both of which have phase-detection autofocus, and a 0.3 MP IMX316 3D TOF depth sensor.
 The latter is also the final time it was included in any Sony Xperia device, as Xperia 1 V removes the 3D TOF depth sensor and RGBC-IR sensor as well.

 The highlight of the 1 IV is its continuous zoom telephoto lens, a major improvement over its predecessor's variable zoom telephoto.
-It is a 12 MP 1/3.5" sensor with 1.0 μm pixels and PDAF, contained in the same periscope design like the 1 III, it can now zoom between 85 mm all the way up to 125 mm without any stepping or using digital zoom, just like a true digital camera.
+It is a 12 MP 1/3.5" sensor with 1.0 μm pixels and PDAF, contained in the same periscope design like the 1 III, it can now zoom between 85 mm and 125 mm without any stepping or using digital zoom, just like a true digital camera.
 There is no confirm detail on the specific Sony IMX sensor used on the telephoto, other than some insights by independent reviewers such as GSMArena where they've discovered that it is “presumably” an IMX650, a 40-MP sensor with a 1/1.7-inch optical format that was last used on the Huawei P30 and P30 Pro smartphones.
 Whether this is true, either implementing the same 12-MP crop as the Xperia PRO-I on the IMX650, or the hardware information app HWiNFO used could be reporting incorrect data (which according to Notebookcheck seems unlikely), or if it's using a new or unknown IMX sensor altogether, remains to be seen.